VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek2/step8.md

 <hr>
 Hints:
+- print statements can be helpful to understand what's going on inside your lists and if you're getting expected outputs.
+To print a list the syntax is print(list_name)
 - the format for a list is list = ['a', 2, 2.5]
 - .sort() sorts the list
 - .append() saves to list
 - .remove() removes from list
+- index of a list starts at 0
 <hr>

 As further work you can do the following steps to explore nested lists: